-- For the Australian Capital Territory, prior to 2019-20 data were not available for some private hospitals, in 2019-20 this data was provided for the first time. - Caution should be used in comparing diagnosis, intervention, and external cause data over time, as the classifications and coding standards for those data can change over time. - The Indigenous status data in the NHMD for all states and territories are considered to be of sufficient quality for statistical reporting.
-In 2011-12, an estimated 88% of Indigenous patients were correctly identified in public hospitals (AIHW 2013).
+- Although there are national standards for data on hospital services, there are some variations in how hospital services are defined and counted, between public and private hospitals, among the states and territories and over time.
+For example, there is variation in admission practices for some services, such as chemotherapy and endoscopy.
+As a result, people receiving the same type of service may be counted as same-day admitted patients in some hospitals and as non-admitted patients in other hospitals.
+In addition, some services are provided by hospitals in some jurisdictions and by non-hospital health services in other jurisdictions.
+The national data on hospital care does not include care provide by non-hospital providers, such as community health centres.
+For more information, see the AIHW report Variation in hospital admission policies and practices: Australian hospital statistics (AIHW 2017). - For the Australian Capital Territory, prior to 2019-20 data were not available for some private hospitals, in 2019-20 this data was provided for the first time. - Caution should be used in comparing diagnosis, intervention, and external cause data over time, as the classifications and coding standards for those data can change over time. - The Indigenous status data in the NHMD for all states and territories are of sufficient quality for statistical reporting.
+In 2011-12, an estimated 88% of First Nations patients were correctly identified in public hospitals (AIHW 2013).
 The overall quality of the data provided for Indigenous status needs some improvement and varied between states and territories.
-It is unknown to what extent Indigenous Australians might be under-identified in private hospital admissions data. - In 2018-19, data for the Northern Territory elective surgery waiting times cluster was not available at the time of publication.
+It is unknown to what extent First Nations people might be under-identified in private hospital admissions data. - In 2018-19 and 2022-23, data for the Northern Territory elective surgery waiting times cluster was not available at the time of publication.
+Data for waiting times and public hospital elective surgery waiting lists should be interpreted with caution.